-Chess looks to be thirty four or five, imagine a geek, down to the Zuckerberg t-shirt, plain black frame glasses, white short sleeved shirt.
+Chess looks to be thirty four or five, imagine a geek, down to the Zuckerberg t-shirt, plain black frame glasses, black baggy jeans.
 I shake a limp hand, he’s not a look you in the eye type.

 Chester is younger, he’s outgoing to the point of brash, “A nine year old girl huh?
 When the Director asked me to play her I thought he was kidding.
 He said she played him to a draw, I assume he took it easy on her since I’ve only beaten him once, two draws.
 I promise to do the same thing for her, take it easy and not crush her.
 I will win though.”

 “We expect you to play your best, otherwise it’s just patronizing.
 If you think you can’t do that, we’ll play someone else and you can skip it.”